zhangzeyingvv/PhononIrep/README.md

 RegisterExternalEvaluator["Python", path <> "\\python.exe"];
 Needs["PhononIrep`"]
 ```
 to import PhononIrep.
 Here, one need to modify the `path` to the Python installation direcory.
-For Linux and Mac `python.exe` should be modfied by `python`, and run
+For Linux and Mac OS `python.exe` should be modfied by `python`, and run
 ```
 calcPhononIrep["supercell" -> {2, 2, 1},
  "unitcell" -> NotebookDirectory[] <> "POSCAR-unitcell",